 Exactly what Black Moon is about is a genuine scratch of the head.
-A number of other genre writers have pegged it as a science-fiction film and Malle states that the setting is futuristic and that the social upheavals that we see in the background are the wars between the sexes, although this is something that is not clear purely from a watching of the film.
+A number of other genre writers have pegged it as a science-fiction film and Malle states that the setting is futuristic and that the social upheavals that we see in the background are the wars between the sexes, although this is something that is not clear solely from a watching of the film.
 Certainly, the films non-sequitir happenings place it far more with its feet in the camp of surrealism than science-fiction, while the unicorns, singing flowers and talking animals that turn up make it far more a work of fantasy.
-It perhaps falls into the same kind of science-fiction by virtue of a nominal absurdism that a number of other efforts from around this era such as New Wave works like Jean-Luc Godards Alphaville (1965) and Weekend (1967), and the later likes of The Falls (1980) and Memoirs of a Survivor (1981) do.
+It perhaps falls into the same kind of science-fiction by virtue of a nominal absurdism that a number of other efforts from around this era such as French New Wave works like Jean-Luc Godards Alphaville (1965) and Weekend (1967), and the later likes of The Falls (1980) and Memoirs of a Survivor (1981) do.

 The film is largely a picaresque of strange events where Cathryn Harrison plays a part not unakin to Alice in Wonderland (1865).
 She wanders through the countryside and grounds of the house where she encounters such oddities as an elusive unicorn (which is eccentrically not played by a white horse as you might expect but a stubby Shetland pony) and singing flowers.
 Therese Giehse sits in bed having strange one-sided conversations into a ham radio set and talking in squeaky nonsense speech to a rat that also talks back to her.
 At one point, she appears to die but is alive again a few scenes later.
 There is a bizarre comic scene where alarm clocks keep going off in the bedroom and Cathryn Harrison is driven so crazy by them that she throws them out the window, only for another to keep going off.
 Nude children are constantly seen chasing pigs through the grounds.
 Cathryn Harrison seems to hear the thoughts of Joe Dallesandro and has a one-sided conversation with him where she answers what he is thinking at her.
 Therese Giehse appears to have the mental ability to slam the door of her room shut and later humiliates Cathryn Harrison by repeatedly causing her knickers to fall down, while she sits in bed cackling uproariously and taking Polaroids of Cathryns embarrassment.
 There is the bizarreness of the scene where Alexandra Stewart comes into the bedroom and undoes her top so as to breastfeed her mother Therese Giehse, while Cathryn Harrison also inherits this role and does the same at the end.
 Exactly what all of this means is entirely baffling.